Booragoon

 What are some of the major infrastructure and planning changes likely to influence the suburb of Booragoon?

-Key infrastructure and planning changes likely to influence the suburb of Booragoon include: Hug Homes (Construction); Applecross Village Redevelopment (Stage 2) (Planning); Raffles Landing (Completed); Raffles Landing (Completed); and New Women and Babies Hospital (Construction).
+Key infrastructure and planning changes likely to influence the suburb of Booragoon include: Westfield Booragoon Redevelopment (Approved); Scentre Group Booragoon Apartments (Dev.
+Approval); Hug Homes (Construction); Applecross Village Redevelopment (Stage 2) (Planning); and Booragoon Precinct Structure Plan Review (Planning).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the suburb of Booragoon?

-Infrastructure development impacting the suburb of Booragoon spans multiple sectors including Transport & Logistics, Residential Development, and Communities, Precincts & Urban Renewal, among others.
+Infrastructure development impacting the suburb of Booragoon spans multiple sectors including Transport & Logistics, Precincts & Urban Renewal, and Residential Development, among others.

 What is the scale of infrastructure investment impacting the suburb of Booragoon?